CollinErickson/GauPro/cran-comments.md

 I fixed the warning on CRAN.
+I received an email that I had to fix these issues by 5/28 or it would be removed from CRAN.

 ## Test environments
-* local Windows 11 install, R 4.2.3
+* local Windows 11 install, R 4.4.0
 * R-hub builder
-* Ubuntu 22.04.2 via GitHub Actions
+* Ubuntu 22.04.4 via GitHub Actions
 * Win-builder
 * Mac-builder

 ## R CMD check results

-* local Windows 11 (4/9/23): no errors/warnings/notes
+* local Windows 11 (6/2/24): no errors/warnings/notes

 * Mac-builder (4/10/23): 1 NOTE for "sub-directories of 1Mb or more", but it is expected.

-* GitHub (4/9/23): 1 NOTE for large sub-directories, but no warnings/errors.
+* GitHub (6/2/24): 1 NOTE for large sub-directories, but no warnings/errors.

 * R-Hub Windows Server 2022 (4/9/23): NOTE, it doesn't seem to be a problem